multiscale/muscle3/docs/source/tutorial.rst

 Launching the simulation
 ------------------------

-There are two ways of launching a MUSCLE 3 simulation: locally in a Python script (as we do here), and by having the MUSCLE Manager start a set of programs implementing the components.
+There are two ways of launching a MUSCLE3 simulation: locally in a Python script (as we do here), and by having the MUSCLE Manager start a set of programs implementing the components.
 The first option puts everything into one or more Python files and is suitable for testing, experimentation, learning, and small